-They're open 7 days for lunch & dinner with happy hour specials every day.
+They're open 7 days for lunch & dinner with happy hour specials starting at 2pm every day.
 They also have private dining rooms for meetings and events.
 Check out the new menu HERE.

 They are located at 19340 Lighthouse Plaza Blvd, Rehoboth Beach, on the highway next to Chick-fil-A. Atlantic Social will soon feature brunch with live music on Saturdays and Sundays.
 CALL 302-212-5319 for more info or reservations.